 Investments in stripped principal or interest obligations, reverse repurchase agreements, and derivatives are prohibited.
 The issuance of taxable notes for the purpose of arbitrage, the use of leverage, and short selling are also prohibited.
-An investment must mature within five years from the date of purchase, unless matched to a specific obligation or debt of the School District, and must be purchased with the expectation that it will be held to maturity.
+Except as noted above, an investment must mature within five years from the date of purchase, unless matched to a specific obligation or debt of the School District, and must be purchased with the expectation that it will be held to maturity.